 Is It Safe to Fly Right Now?
 Here's What Experts Have to Say

-After months of stay-at-home orders and closed borders, cities around the world have begun the process of reopening, travel restrictions have started to soften, and leisure travelers are itching to hit the road again.
-Some travelers are dipping their toes back in with road trips, day trips, and camping trips, while others have their eye on the sky.
-Airlines are still struggling and only running just a fraction of their usual flights, but passenger numbers are slowly rising, particularly in the U.S. As more travelers start taking advantage of the loosened restrictions and reopenings, dare we say things are looking up for air travel?
+Last summer, after months of stay-at-home orders and closed borders, cities around the world began the process of reopening, travel restrictions started to soften, and leisure travelers were itching to hit the road again.
+We saw travelers dip their toes back in with road trips, daylong excursions, and camping getaways, while others headed back into the sky.

-Even still, is it actually safe to take a flight right now?
+As we look toward summer travel this year, you might be wondering: Is it safe to fly right now?
 According to the medical, mathematical, aviation, and travel experts we spoke with, the answer is complicated and comes with numerous caveats.
-While it may be safe to fly, that doesn’t mean it’s without risk.
-In a nutshell, it all boils down to weighing the many variables and deciding how comfortable you feel getting back on a plane.
-Here’s what the experts have to say.
+While it may be safe to fly, that doesn't mean it's without risk.
+Ultimately, flying during the pandemic requires weighing the many variables and deciding how comfortable you feel getting back on a plane.
+Here's what the experts have to say.